covcom/304CEM/04 Building APIs/README.md

     ]
 }
 ```
 4. repeat the `GET /lists` request.
 This should now return the lists collection.
-The list contains the list names and links to access the individual lists.
-The use of **hypertext** to connect related resources is an important principle of REST architecture just like you can connect normal web pages using hyperlinks.
+The list contains the list names and the unique id for each list which can be used to access details for an individual list.
 5. each list resource has its own unique URL.
 Perform a `GET /lists/xxx` request, where xxx is one of your list ids.
 The API should return the specified list.

 ### 2.1 Test Your Knowledge

 1. Currently we can add and view resources (create and retrieve in CRUD terms).
 Use the code stub in `index.js` to implement a mechanism to allow resources to be deleted.
-Users need to be authorised to do this.
 2. Finally implement a mechanism for resources to be updated using the **PUT** method.
-Again you need to check users are authorised.

 ## 3 Deploying to Heroku